isha123navare/PowerBI-Projects/README.md

 # Key metrics:

-Calculated important metrics such as count of employees, attrition count, attrition rate, average employee rate, average salary, and average years spent at the company
+Calculated important metrics such as count of employees, attrition count, attrition rate, average employee rate, average salary, and average years spent at the company.

 # Key observations & insights: